Bolivia Visa Requirements - Specific Purpose Visa - Visa de Objeto Determinado

 (Santa Cruz Bolivia)

 The Visa de Objeto Determinado must be processed by the Bolivian Consulate or Embassy in your country or origin.
 If there isn't one in your country you must find the one that is responsible for your general region.
-If you arrive in Bolivia on a tourist visa you will not be allowed to apply for residency and you cannot change your immigration status from "tourist" to "seeking residency" once you are here.
+If you arrive in Bolivia on a tourist visa and you then decide to apply for residency you will pay much more to obtain the specific purpose visa and there will be delays.

 Like the tourist visa, the specific purpose visa is a travel visa (or entry visa) only.
 It is not your actual residency application (sometimes mistakenly called a residency visa).